 BC Ferries operates in a capital intensive industry that requires a substantial amount of capital expenditures.
-BC Ferries plans approximately \$1.8 billion of capital expenditures over the next decade, with approximately 70% of those expenditures related to new vessel acquisitions, vessel upgrades and component replacement.
-BC Ferries plans to replace approximately 25% of its vessels before the end of the 2010/11 fiscal year.
+BC Ferries plans approximately \$1.9 billion of capital expenditures over the next decade, with approximately 75% of those expenditures related to new vessel acquisitions, vessel upgrades and component replacement.
+BC Ferries plans to replace 40% of its fleet over the next ten years.

-At June 30, 2004, after giving effect to the sale of the Bonds offered by this prospectus and the application of the net proceeds thereof, BC Ferries would have had total indebtedness of \$500 million.
+At March 31, 2004, after giving effect to the sale of the Bonds offered by this prospectus, the incurrence of indebtedness under the Credit Facility and the application of the net proceeds thereof, BC Ferries would have had total indebtedness of \$450 million.
 The Indenture permits BC Ferries to incur additional indebtedness subject to certain limitations.
 BC Ferries' level of indebtedness could increase its vulnerability to general adverse economic and industry conditions, and limit its flexibility in planning for, or reacting to, changes in its business.
 Also, there can be no assurance that BC Ferries will have access to sufficient resources or will be able to maintain its fleet by extending the economic life of existing vessels through major refurbishment.